Press freedom concerns as India editors’ body charged over Manipur report

 “What has happened to the daughters of Manipur can never be forgiven,” he said on July 20.

-But the opposition parties have accused the prime minister of doing too little, too late.
-They also accused the Hindu nationalist BJP of stalling a debate on Manipur in parliament, where they demanded a statement by Modi.
+But opposition parties have accused the prime minister of doing too little, too late.
+They have also accused the Hindu nationalist BJP of stalling a debate on Manipur in parliament, where they demanded a statement by Modi.

 The EGI in its fact-finding report released on Saturday said the Manipur media seemed to have turned into a “Meitei media” amid the conflict as it referred to the allegedly biased reporting in favour of the dominant ethnic group.

-The editors’ body said its report based on facts collected between August 7 and August 10 was based on representations made by several parties, including the Indian Army about “the uneven and biased reportage of the ethnic clashes in Manipur by the local and national media”.
+The editors’ body said its report, which collected facts between August 7 and August 10, was based on representations made by several parties, including the Indian army about “the uneven and biased reportage of the ethnic clashes in Manipur by the local and national media”.

 In July, the EGI had issued a press statement expressing concern over the “noticeable bias in the coverage that is contributing to divisiveness and violence”, which was later followed by a public fundraiser for the fact-finding trip.

-The state of 3.2 million people has been without internet connection since May, making it difficult for journalists to report from the state.
+Manipur, a state of 3.2 million people, has been without internet connection since May, making it difficult for journalists to report from there.
 EGI said the internet ban had a “deleterious effect on journalism” as it directly impacted the communication lines between reporters, editors and sources.

-At a press conference on Monday, Manipur Chief Minister N Biren Singh questioned the EGI’s authority to conduct a fact-finding inquiry in the state and accused the editors’ body of “coming to a conclusion after meeting some sections” of the society.
+At a news conference on Monday, Manipur Chief Minister N Biren Singh questioned the EGI’s authority to conduct a fact-finding inquiry in the state and accused the editors’ body of “coming to a conclusion after meeting some sections” of the society.

 The complainant in one of the FIRs alleged the EGI report was sponsored by “narco terrorists”, a term often used by some BJP leaders to refer to the minority Kuki-Zo tribes, who are also called “illegal immigrants”.